Championship Event Rules

 Non-English Speaking Competitors: Every effort will be made to contact those archers who require assistance to understand the equipment divisions, scoring procedures, tournament rules, etc. Please notify a tournament staff person if language or other circumstances may cause communication problems.

 Championship Young Adult Divisions: There will be two Championship Young Adult divisions available to archers 15-17 years of age; Compound and Recurve.
 Championship Young Adult divisions will compete for cash prizes in a male/female-combined division.
-Participants must be between the ages of 15-17 at the start of the tournament to compete in these divisions.
+Participants must be 17 or under at the start of the tournament to compete in these divisions.

 Championship Young Adult divisions will shoot three rounds of competition; one each on Thursday, Friday, and Saturday.